This page provides an overview of how the AnalysisPlace Excel-to-Word Document Automation Add-In updates Word and PowerPoint content.

 Process to obtain the source (Excel) data and update it within Word:

-- The content is then temporarily stored in a secure database on an AnalysisPlace server, so it can be available to the destination (Word) document.
+2. The content is then temporarily stored, so it can be available to the destination (Word) document.
 Subsequent updates overwrite previous data for that user.

-- In Word, when the user clicks “Update Document”, the Add-In retrieves the content and updates the Linked content (in Content Controls)
+1. In Word, when the user clicks “Update Document”, the Add-In retrieves the content from the storage location and updates the Linked content (in Content Controls)

 Update PowerPoint Document

-PowerPoint does not have the ability to update documents on the user’s PC, so the documents must be updated on our reporting server.
+PowerPoint does not have the ability to update documents on the user’s PC, so the documents must be updated on Microsoft Azure reporting servers.

 Process to obtain the source (Excel) data, update a copy of the PowerPoint document, and return it to the user:

-- Same as above, in Excel, the user clicks “Submit Content” to obtain linked content
+1. Same as above, in Excel, the user clicks “Submit Content” to obtain content named starting with the designated prefix

-- Same as above, content is stored on the server, so it is available to PowerPoint
+2. Same as above, content is stored (locally or on the server), so it is available to PowerPoint

-- The reporting server updates the PowerPoint document based on the source content and provides a URL link to the updated file
+5. The reporting server updates the PowerPoint document based on the source content and provides a secure URL link to the updated file.
+No one else can view the content unless they have the link.

-- The user downloads the updated PowerPoint document from a “Download Report” button in the add-in
+6. The user downloads/opens the updated PowerPoint document from a “Download Report” button in the add-in

 AnalysisPlace Add-Ins Infrastructure